onflow/cadence-lang.org/versioned_docs/version-1.0/tutorial/05-non-fungible-tokens-2.md

 ## Restricting Access to the NFT Collection

-In the NFT Collection, all the functions and fields are public, but we do not want everyone in the network to be able to call our `withdraw` function.
+In the NFT Collection, we will publish a capability to allow anyone to access important functionality for our `Collection`, like `deposit()` and `getIDs()`.

-This is where Cadence's second layer of access control comes in.
+This is where an important layer of access control comes in.
 Cadence utilizes [capability security](../language/capabilities.md), which means that for any given object, a user is allowed to access a field or method of that object if they either: